mrcnski/org-recur/README.md

 ## About

-This package extends org-mode and org-agenda with support for defining recurring tasks.
+This package extends org-mode and org-agenda with support for defining recurring tasks and easily scheduling them.

 I initially wrote this package for myself, because I've found that simple task management systems are the most effective for me.
-With this package I can just press `d` in the org-agenda to easily reschedule a recurring chore -- neat!
+With this package I can just press `d` in the org-agenda to quickly reschedule a recurring chore -- neat!
 I hope that others happen to find this useful as well.

 ## Usage

-By adding some simple syntax to a task heading you can control how the task should recur.
+By adding some simple syntax to a task heading you can control how often the task should recur.
 Examples:

 + `|+2|`: Recur every other day.
 + `|+w|`: Recur every week.
 + `|1|`: Recur on the first of every month.
 + `|Thu|`: Recur every Thursday.
-+ `|Sun,Sat|`: Recur every Sunday and Saturday.
++ *`|Sun,Sat|`: Recur every Sunday and Saturday.
-+ `|Wkdy|`: Recur every weekday.
++ *`|Wkdy|`: Recur every weekday.

+The syntax is almost identical to the one used by `org-schedule`, with additional syntax, provided by org-recur, marked by `*`.

-You can use the provided command `org-recur-finish` to reschedule tasks based on their recurrence pattern.
+You can use the provided command `org-recur-finish` to reschedule tasks based on their recurrence syntax.
+With your cursor over a task, in either org-mode or org-agenda, call `org-recur-finish` and it will handle the task intelligently.
+If the task does not contain a recurrence syntax, the command will ignore it by default, though this is customizable.

 ## Installing